prasadmagdum/-Chat_app_using_socket_programming_in_Python/README.md

 Allows users to disconnect from the chat using !disconnect.

-📂 Project Files
+Project Files

-📌 server.py – Server-side code for handling connections & broadcasting messages.📌 client.py – Client-side code with a GUI for chat interaction.📌 README.md – Comprehensive guide and instructions for using the app.
+server.py – Server-side code for handling connections & broadcasting messages.client.py – Client-side code with a GUI for chat interaction.README.md – Comprehensive guide and instructions for using the app.

-📌 Example Usage
+Example Usage

-🔹 Start the Server
+Start the Server

 python server.py

 The server is now waiting for client connections.

-🔹 Start a Client
+Start a Client

 python client.py

 Enter a unique username and start chatting!

-🔹 Send Messages
+Send Messages

 Type a message and press Enter to send it to all connected users.

-🔹 Disconnect
+Disconnect

 Simply type !disconnect to leave the chat.

-🎉 Enjoy real-time chatting with Python and Tkinter! 🚀
+Enjoy real-time chatting with Python and Tkinter!